Only 35% of salespeople believe that marketing knows what they need.

 It’s best to introduce a set of standardized reports such as:

 Autoklose, for example, offers advanced, real-time analytics of all your email campaigns.
 All your open, click-through, and response rates in one place at your fingertips.
-The Autoklose Granular Reporting feature gives you a detailed insight into the performance of all your campaigns and allows you to tweak them if necessary.
+The Autoklose Real-Time Reporting feature gives you a detailed and granular insight into the performance of all your campaigns and allows you to tweak them if necessary.

 Sales Process Audit